 Protecting Yourself as a Seller

 Ensure that you can prove ownership of the card; this is first and foremost the best way to protect yourself if a dispute arises.
 Having your receipt for the card is also helpful and something that many buyers will expect to accept a request and be willing to trade with you.

 Another thing you can do is to choose your trading partners carefully.
 Sometimes the absolute best deal price-wise won’t result in the smoothest trade.
 Choosing an established vendor with a generous amount of completed trades is often a good idea.
 These traders are less likely to want to tarnish their reputation or risk their account by trying to scam you is an excellent way to reduce the risk of running into any problems during a gift card trade.

 Trading Crypto for Gift Cards

-When you are exchanging your crypto for gift cards, it can be a little harder, but you can do a few things to help protect yourself with some creative thinking.
-One approach you could take when selling bitcoin or other cryptos for gift cards to help ensure you are protected is to film the trade screen showing yourself receiving the card and then quickly checking the balance.
-This ensures that the whole process of your receiving and checking the card is recorded, leaving far less doubt as to your actions.
+It can be a little more complicated when exchanging your crypto for gift cards, but you can do a few things to help protect yourself with creative thinking.
+For example, one approach you could take when selling bitcoin or other cryptos for gift cards to help ensure you are protected is to film the trade screen showing yourself receiving the card and then quickly checking the balance.
+This approach ensures that the whole process of receiving and checking the card is recorded, leaving far less doubt about your actions.

 When you are selling crypto for gift cards, you will find disputes can be a little easier to deal with, but you should still ensure you are prepared and take any precautions you deem necessary to reduce potential issues, as well as take care in the trades you do choose to accept.

-It doesn’t matter what side of the trade you are on though, keeping a clean history, only trading cards you own (and can prove ownership of) is the best way to ensure that you have a smooth and fast trade resulting in you either getting the gift card or the bitcoin you wanted.
+It doesn’t matter what side of the trade you are on.
+Keeping a clean history and only trading cards you own (and can prove ownership of) is the best way to ensure that you have a smooth and fast trade resulting in you either getting the gift card or the bitcoin you wanted.